 Class participation includes taking part regularly in class discussions, volunteering solutions & ideas, and actively participating in group & individual in-class exercises.
 It is important to come to class prepared, having read the assigned materials and ready to discuss them.
 Be sure to speak up in class.
 Share your ideas, questions and point of view with the class.
-Participation will account for 10% of your final grade.

-Written Assignments and Client Projects: 50%
+Written Assignments: 50%